Connecting to MongoDB

 Port: Enter the number of the TCP port that the server uses to listen for client connections.

-Database: Enter the name of the database that you want to access.
+Database: Enter the name of the database that you want to access (case-sensitive).

 Backwards: The driver samples data starting from the last record in the database, then samples the preceding record, and so on.

-You must provide the JDBC parameters as ampersand-separated key-value pairs.
+Advanced: Enter a JDBC connection string.
+You must provide the JDBC parameters as semicolon-separated key-value pairs.
+For example:

 Connecting to MongoDB with a Schema Editor